exograph/exograph/docs/proposal/service-spec.md

 Note that `EmailService` is defined in the earlier section.

-The `export` keyword implies that the query or mutation should be directly exposed through Claytip's GraphQL API.
+The `export` keyword implies that the query or mutation should be directly exposed through Exograph's GraphQL API.
 The @injected annotation specifies dependencies to be injected (and not supplied by the user through the GraphQL API).
 To clearly separate user-supplied argument from those injected by the system, we require that each kind be grouped together in a curried parameter style.

-The system (Claytip) supplies the `@injected` parameters based on the type.
-For example, the system will pass a singleton object for the parameters of type `Clay` and `EmailService`, whereas it will pass the current `AuthContext` based on the information in the request's header.
+The system (Exograph) supplies the `@injected` parameters based on the type.
+For example, the system will pass a singleton object for the parameters of type `Exo` and `EmailService`, whereas it will pass the current `AuthContext` based on the information in the request's header.

 Note that a service may forgo the `EmailService` dependency and manage the email